tpoechtrager/apple-libtapi/src/llvm/projects/libtapi/Readme.md

 # TAPI

 TAPI is a **T**ext-based **A**pplication **P**rogramming **I**nterface.
 It
-replaces the Mach-O Dynamic Library Stub files in Apple's SDKs to reduce the SDK size even further.
+replaces the Mach-O Dynamic Library Stub files in Apple's SDKs to reduce SDK size even further.

 The text-based dynamic library stub file format (.tbd) is a human readable and